SciTools/iris/docs/iris/src/further_topics/metadata.rst

 Metadata class behaviour
 ------------------------

-As mentioned previously, the metadata classes in :numref:`metadata classes` inherit the behaviour of a `namedtuple`_, and so act and feel like a `namedtuple`_, just as you might expect.
+As mentioned previously, the metadata classes in :numref:`metadata classes table` inherit the behaviour of a `namedtuple`_, and so act and feel like a `namedtuple`_, just as you might expect.
 For example, given the following ``metadata``,